Town meeting: History

 created principles to regulate taxation and land distribution; it bought land for town use and forbade the use of it forever to those who could not pay their share within a month; it decided the number of pines each family could cut from the swamp and which families could cover their house with clapboard.
 The men who went to that town meeting hammered out the abstract principles under which they would live and regulated the most minute details of their lives.
 The decisions they made then affected the lives of their children and grandchildren.

-Town meeting often had a reputation for being "active, suspicious, contradictory, and cantankerous," but it was well regarded by others.
+Town meeting often had a reputation for being "active, suspicious, contradictory, and cantankerous", but it was well regarded by others.

 In 1692, the Great and General Court declared that final authority on bylaws rested with town meetings and not selectmen.
 Two years later, in 1694, the General Court took authority to appoint assessors from selectmen and gave it to town meetings.
 An act of the colonial legislature gave town meeting the right to elect its own moderators in 1715, but this had already been in practice for several years in towns such as Dedham.

 A colony law required all voters to be church members until 1647, though it may not have been enforced.
 The law changed in 1647, requiring voters to be above 24 years of age.
 The colony added a new requirement that a man must own taxable property with a value of at least 20 pounds in 1658 and increased that sum to 80 pounds in 1670.
 The 1670 law had a grandfather clause allowing all those who previously were qualified to keep the franchise.
 In 1691, the property requirement was lowered back to 20 pounds.

 In provincial elections, only church members could vote.
 The number continued to fall from there.
 While in many respects Massachusetts society resembled England, the franchise was more widespread in the colony than it was in the mother country, as were the powers of local elected officials.

-Two forms of town meeting government

-Open town meeting

-Open town meeting is the form of town meeting in which all registered voters of a town are eligible to vote, together acting as the town's legislature.
-Town Meeting is typically held annually in the spring, often over the course of several evenings, but there is also provision to call additional special meetings.
-Open town meeting is direct democracy, while its alternatives, representative town meeting and town council, are representative democracy.